larrykluger/Register-Plus-Redux/readme.txt

 FEATURE REQUEST: Invitation code link to

-FEATURE REQUEST: Allow reorder of custom fields <http://wordpress.org/support/topic/plugin-pie-register-adding-new-fields-different-order>

 FEATURE REQUEST: After registering, redirect to previous page <http://wordpress.org/support/topic/pie-register-and-redirect-to>

 FEATURE REQUEST: BuddyPress compatability

+TODO: Fix datepicker

 TODO: Migrate settings from Register Plus?

+TODO: Add localization back in

 TODO: User-new.php is not modified with the added fields, does not notice if username is in queue

-TODO: Add localization back in

-TODO: Add uninstall function

-TODO: Make Redux compatible with Wordpress MU (wp-signup.php)

-TODO: Fix datepicker

 TODO: Nickname options